 • Developing social policy initiatives that improve campus life and student satisfaction

-Since its inception, the CCE has organized dozens of on-campus events, including forums, conferences, debates, workshops, exhibitions, cultural gatherings, and performances.
+Since its inception, CCE has organized hundreds of on-campus events, including forums, conferences, debates, workshops, exhibitions, cultural gatherings, and performances.
 These events revolve around several major themes related to our overall mission, including:

-• Building bridges – The CCE has hosted four Multicultural Mixers, inviting our campus community to come together across ethnic/racial and religious boundaries.
+• Building bridges – CCE has hosted four Multicultural Mixers, inviting our campus community to come together across ethnic/racial and religious boundaries.
 Each was attended by more than 200 students.
 We also sponsor a yearly interfaith dinner on the relationship of faith to civic engagement and have organized several intergenerational issues forums working with the National Issues Forums Institute.
 Our interns and faculty associates worked on 2010’s Renew New York high school issues conference and published a Kettering Foundation-sponsored issues book on prosperity.
-We recently received a small grant from the Herman Goldman Foundation of New York City to extend our Renew New York work with high schools, colleges, and community members sponsoring interdisciplinary forums (and involving CCE interns in the process).
-During the 2009-2010 academic year, we utilized a small grant from the Kettering Foundation to sponsor Teachers Institutes and to assist students in participation in deliberative issues forums.
-The grant enabled us to support two CCE interns who worked with teachers and students.

-• Going global – We brought numerous scholars to campus to speak about current global issues as part of our International Scene Lecture Series.
-Every spring, we hold our Globalization Day, where CCE fellows and advisory board members organize panels and workshops for the Hofstra community to examine and reflect on a broad array of issues related to globalization – politically, economically, and culturally.
+• International Awareness – We bring numerous scholars to campus to speak about international issues specifically as part of our International Scene Lecture Series, as well as by co-sponsorship with other programs.
+Every spring, we hold our Global Justice Day, where CCE fellows and advisory board members organize speakers, panels and workshops to examine and reflect on a broad array of issues related to people across our planet – politically, economically, and culturally.
 In addition, we sponsor or co-sponsor many other events, including student-designed and student-run special topic conferences.
-We held one conference on human trafficking as well as a conference on the economics of globalization.
-The CCE was also a major sponsor of the Hofstra to Haiti initiative in 2010.
-In addition to a successful conference on and celebration of Haiti’s culture, we assisted in securing two donated festival tents for a small Haiti-related educational nongovernmental organization, The Edeyo Foundation, which was started by a Hofstra alumnus.
-We look forward to fostering links between Hofstra and The Edeyo Foundation, enabling our students to focus their fundraising, serve as volunteers, and perhaps intern with the program.

-For more information, please contact the CCE Co-Director: Philip Dalton at philip.dalton@hofstra.edu.
+For more information, please contact the CCE Director: Philip Dalton at philip.dalton@hofstra.edu.